AniTho/Computer_Vision_DL/README.md

 __Day 008 Progress:__ Used Resnet using timm library, also replaced Kornia augmentations with albumentation augmentations.
 Tried different weight initialization techniques.

 __DAY 009 Progress:__ Started to work on the project to find age and gender of a person from image.

+__DAY 010 Progress:__ Build the dataloader and added certain utility functions for visualization.